Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Methods

 \section{Methods}

 As depicted in Fig.1(a) and (b), the EuO/KTO sample consists of a 10 nm thin film of EuO on KTO (001) substrate, while LAO/STO is made of $\sim$ 3.2 nm (8 u.c.) thin film of LAO on STO (001) substrate.
 Both KTO and STO substrates are 0.5 mm thick.
 We used a pulsed laser deposition technique to grow EuO and LAO thin films.
 For the LAO/STO sample, a mask of amorphous AlN was deposited on STO before LAO growth to obtain a Hall-bar patterned sample.
 One can find the growth details for EuO/KTO in Ref. \cite{kumar2021observation} and for LAO/STO in Ref. \cite{rubi2020aperiodic}.
-We carried out longitudinal and Hall resistance measurements simultaneously on the EuO/KTO sample in high pulsed magnetic fields ($B_{max}$ = 60 T and pulse time $\sim$ 80 ms) and down to the temperature of 0.5 K in the $^3$He system.
-We measured LAO/STO in a high continuous magnetic field ($B_{max}$ = 35 T) and at low temperatures down to 0.1 K in a dilution fridge.
-To achieve a high signal-to-noise ratio for the measurements in a pulsed field, we used an excitation current of amplitude 30 $\mu$A and frequency up to 256 kHz.
-We applied a quasi DC excitation of 0.1 $\mu$A for measurements on LAO/STO in continuous magnetic fields.
+We carried out longitudinal and Hall resistance measurements simultaneously on the EuO/KTO sample in high pulsed magnetic fields ($B_{max}$ = 60 T and pulse time $\sim$ 25 ms) and down to the temperature of 0.5 K in the $^3$He system.
+To achieve a high signal-to-noise ratio {from EuO/KTO measurements} in a pulsed field, we used an excitation current of amplitude 30 $\mu$A and frequency up to 256 kHz. {To rule out the possibility of Joule heating from the 30 $\mu$A current, we compare the data measured by applying lower and higher current at a fixed frequency and temperature (Appendix A1)}.
+We measured LAO/STO in a high continuous magnetic field ($B_{max}$ = 35 T) and at low temperatures down to 0.1 K in a dilution fridge by applying a quasi dc excitation of 0.1 $\mu$A. {The a-LAO/KTO Hall-bar patterend sample was measured in high pulsed fields up to 55 T (pulse time $\sim$ 300 ms) using a dc excitation current of 1 $\mu$A}.
 The measurements at different tilt angles were performed using in-situ sample rotators devised explicitly for the dilution fridge and the $^3$He fridge used in the extreme environment of high magnetic fields.
-To probe the interface using transport measurements, we made electrical contacts for both samples using a wire bonder.
-In particular, we measured an unpatterned EuO/KTO sample at the lowest temperature in both up and down field directions (for details see Fig. A1(a) in Appendix A1), and attained the antisymmetric $R_{yx}$ and symmetric $R_{xx}$ using the formulas $R_{yx} = \frac{R_{yx}(B\uparrow)-R_{yx}(B\downarrow))}{2}$ and $R_{xx} = \frac{R_{xx}(B\uparrow)+R_{xx}(B\downarrow))}{2}$.
+To probe the interface using transport measurements, we made electrical contacts for all samples using a wire bonder.
+In particular, we measured an unpatterned EuO/KTO sample at the lowest temperature in both up and down field directions (for details see Fig. A3(a) in Appendix A1), and attained the {antisymmetric $R_{yx}$ using the formulas $R_{yx} = \frac{R_{yx}(B\uparrow)-R_{yx}(B\downarrow))}{2}$ for a carrier density estimation.
+To have a precise estimation of mobility, we measured zero-field sheet resistance of EuO/KTO using the Van der Pauw method (Appendix A2).}